 My Advice to Catholic Parents: Don’t Let Your Kids Date Non-Catholics

-I know, this is hardly revolutionary or unique advice, but I was recently asked about this issue by a young Catholic man who called my “Open Line” radio show (heard every Thursday at 3:00 p.m.
-ET).
+I know, this is hardly revolutionary or unique advice, but I was recently asked about this issue by a young Catholic man who called my radio show.
 He had been dating a devoutly Presbyterian girl, and her father didn’t like it one bit that the guy was Catholic.

 I think my response to his “what do I do now?” question may have surprise him.
 (It apparently surprised and even dismayed a few of my listeners, judging from some of the e-mails that came in after that show.)